| || member for 4 years, 11 months, 19 days|

 Esther (Reed) Edgerton [1766-1792]

-Remember those old puzzles that sat in Grandma's closet that were used and abused by all of your older cousins and siblings — only getting dragged out again when the old folks started talking genealogy and there was nothing else for us kids to do?
+Remember those old puzzles that sat in Grandma's closet, boxed up and presumed to have all the parts, yet used and abused by all of your older cousins and siblings — getting dragged out again when the old folks started talking genealogy and there was nothing else for us kids to do?

-Inevitably, there was a missing piece or pieces where some of the picture is torn away.
-The family line is reported to be true, but the participants arn't around to tell us if the pieces fit better somewhere else!
+Inevitably, there were missing piece or pieces where some of the image was missing.
+The family line is reported to be true, but the participants aren't around to tell us if the pieces fit better somewhere else!

 Yet those puzzles can still be assembled.
 There might be a few holes here and there, but the frame is together and there is a connection from side to side and top to bottom.
 The picture is not as clear as we might like to see it if we wanted a print to frame and put on the wall, but you can still tell that it's a lion, or kitten, or pig, or whatever sort of puzzle you intended to put together.
 (Let's not get started on knowing when the pieces from the pig puzzle get mixed in with the lion puzzle – that's a whole story unto itself.).
 Let's all help to get the picture right again!